 Booking A Ride In A Hot Air Balloon In The Dordogne

-Last June I stayed in Beynac-et-Cazenac for a week in a great apartment located in the centre of town.
+Last June I stayed in Beynac-et-Cazenac for a week in the centre of town.
 It is in the Dordogne, which is part of the Aquitaine region.
 I decided to contact the company with the best ratings for running hot air balloon flights, Montgolfières et Châteaux.
 I gave the representative at the company my availability (ie. days and times) as flights are weather dependent.
 If the winds are too strong (or non-existent), there might not be any flights.
 They can’t really confirm until the day of your flight and even so, it might be cancelled when you arrive.

 Arranging The Flight